veracioux/tuterm/README.md

 # Contributing

-Please, feel free to report any issues or feature requests.
+Please, feel free to report any issues or feature requests [here][issues].
 But before you do that, have a look at [TODO](./TODO.org).
 (this file will steadily dissolve into GitHub issues)